The Financial Planner

 Should You Pay Off Your Mortgage Early?

-As a homeowner, you may have heard that it is wise to pay off your house before you retire.
-However, is this always a good idea?
-Paying off your mortgage early could cost you more in the long run, especially if you don’t have enough liquid assets to draw on for living expenses or to cover a possible emergency.
 If you invest the extra mortgage payments into other long-term investments like a diversified stock and bond portfolio, you likely will earn more than the interest you would save by paying off your mortgage early.

 Staying Liquid is the Priority